noeppi-noeppi/Bongo/custom-bingos.md

 The teleporter specifies how bongo should teleport players when the game starts.
 Other mods may register their teleporters as well.
 Bongo has the following builtin teleporters:

 ```
 bongo.default    (default) Auto detect best teleporter. (skyblock for skyblock worlds and standard for other worlds)
 bongo.standard   Teleports the player randomly through the world.
 bongo.no_tp      No teleportation.
-bongo.skyblok   (Only when SkyBlockBuilder is present) Teleports each team to a separate skyblock Island.
+bongo.skyblock   (Only when SkyBlockBuilder is present) Teleports each team to a separate skyblock Island.
 ```

 ## Tasks